 Summer Safety Tips

 Summer is a fun and active season for many families.
 But these activities also mean increased injuries.
-Accidental injuries are the leading cause of death in childhood – more than all disease-related deaths combined.
-This brochure includes some helpful tips for your family to have a safe, injury-free summer
+Unintentional injuries are the leading cause of death in childhood – more than all disease-related deaths combined.
+Here’s how you can help keep your whole family safe this season.

 Head injuries are the most common cause of disabling injuries in the United States.
 They can result from a variety of different causes, including motor vehicle accidents, falls and sports.
 Make sure your children are protected from head injuries this summer.